 Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Upon earning your Medical Assistant certification, the skillsets and knowledge base you’ve acquired along the way open the door to a wide array of available healthcare careers.
 A Medical Office Assistant is perhaps the most visible and public-facing of jobs available to an MA.
 As a Medical Office Assistant, you’ll enjoy a challenging and rewarding career that provides reliable income within the increasingly in-demand administrative side of the practice.

 As you read this career guide, you’ll gain an in-depth knowledge of the skills required to become a Medical Office Assistant, its educational requirements, projected salaries, and job outlook for this important position.

 Medical Office Assistant Definition

 What is a Medical Office Assistant?

 Medical Office Assistants are detail-oriented people responsible for performing a wide variety of office duties that help assure the smooth operation of medical practices, clinics, and hospitals.
 Because Medical Office Assistants interface with patients, doctors, nurses, and others, a combination of strong administrative and interpersonal skills is highly valued.

 Medical Assistants make excellent candidates to become Medical Office Assistants because of their education and understanding of vital medical terminology.
 In addition, doctors and patients put great trust in the accuracy of the medical and administrative records managed by Medical Office Assistants.
 Patient experiences and improved clinical outcomes are reliant upon them.

 Medical Office Assistant: Job Description

 What Does a Medical Office Assistant Do?

 Medical Office Assistants are medical support professionals responsible for performing day-to-day administrative duties to support an efficiently operating medical practice.
 Medical Office Assistants work behind the desk and occasionally in the treatment room with patients.
 They perform many administrative tasks, such as greeting patients as they arrive and filing insurance claims.
 The information they handle contains private and sensitive patient information, so confidentiality and integrity are imperative for this position.

 Medical Office Assistant Duties

-Some of the day-to-day responsibilities of a medical office assistant include:
+Some of the day-to-day responsibilities of a medical office assistant include the following:

 - Greeting patients and scheduling appointments